linsyking/3DRenderer/README.md

    - Settings like lighting, material type (Phong, Lambertian, etc.), and wireframe/solid mode are defined by the user.
 These are passed as uniforms and flags to the rendering pipeline (e.g., WebGL shader programs or Three.js renderer configuration).

 6. **Canvas**
-   - The render output is drawn to a WebGL canvas or GPU-accelerated framebuffer.
-A render loop updates the view in real-time using `requestAnimationFrame`, applying the current camera transform, mesh geometry, and lighting model.
+   - The render output is drawn to a GPU-accelerated framebuffer using wgpu.
+The rendering backend is VULKAN by default.

 ## APIs and Controller